Code-Institute-Submissions/milestone-project-98/README.md

 6. Menu Cards

-    - These enable potential customers to find out what items are on the menu and view key information about each item such as the price and whether the item is gluten-free or vegan.
+    - These enable potential customers to find out what items are on the menu and view key information about each item such as an image of the item, it's price and icons to show whether it is gluten-free or vegan.

 7. Nutritional Information Modal